mdranger/chain3j/docs/source/command_line.rst

    $ chain3j wallet update <walletfile>

-To send Ether to another address:
+To send Mc to another address:

 .. code-block:: bash

    $ chain3j wallet send <walletfile> 0x<address>|<ensName>

-When sending Ether to another address you will be asked a series of questions before the transaction takes place.
+When sending Mc to another address you will be asked a series of questions before the transaction takes place.
 See the below for a full example

-The following example demonstrates using chain3j to send Ether to another wallet.
+The following example demonstrates using chain3j to send Mc to another wallet.

 .. code-block:: console